 Certain subsidiaries of Lufthansa, for which Mr. Mayrhuber, a director of the Company and former Chairman of the Supervisory Board of Deutsche Lufthansa AG (who passed away in December 2018), are customers of certain subsidiaries of HEICO.
-Purchases made by such subsidiaries of Lufthansa represented in excess of 2%, but less than 5% of HEICO's consolidated net sales of approximately \$1.8 billion for the fiscal year ended October 31, 2018.
-We expect this customer relationship to continue in the current fiscal year.
-We believe that the terms of transactions with Lufthansa are no less favorable to us than would have been obtained from an unrelated party and that Mr. Mayrhuber was not afforded any special benefits during fiscal 2018 as a result of our transactions with Lufthansa.
+Purchases made by such subsidiaries of Lufthansa represented in excess of 2%, but less than 5% of HEICO's consolidated net sales of approximately \$2.1 billion for the fiscal year ended October 31, 2019.
+We believe that the terms of transactions with Lufthansa are no less favorable to us than would have been obtained from an unrelated party and that Mr. Mayrhuber was not afforded any special benefits during fiscal 2019 as a result of our transactions with Lufthansa.